scripting/newsworthy/worknotes.md

+#### 2/13/24; 4:33:38 PM by DW

+The All category is very slow, working on it, in the meantime the News tab should be displaying something faster, like Tech category.

 #### 11/30/23; 11:06:20 AM by DW

 This is the template for the new Scripting News home page.
 The story pages are still handled by the old template.